Skip to main content

 Querying Data

-Here's an example of querying data from a database that stores todos on multiple lists:
+Here's an example of querying data from a ledger that stores todos on multiple lists:

 // Querying all lists